-Prague in the Czech Republic is full of quirky, contemporary and old displays of art.
-The city is thriving on the European scene for weird and wonderful visuals that certainly raise a smile as you wander round.
-Here’s some fine examples of surreal art in Prague.
+Prague in the Czech Republic is full of quirky, contemporary, and bold displays of art.
+The city is thriving on the European scene for weird and wonderful visuals that certainly raise a smile as you wander around.
+Here are some fine examples of surreal art in Prague.

 DISCOVER THE SURREAL STATUES AND ART IN PRAGUE

 The Idiom, sometimes dubbed the “Column of Knowledge“, is the work of Slovak artist Matej Krén.
 The Jenga-style tower of 8,000 books has a narrow tear-shaped opening creates a ten-foot hole in the side of the tower.
 Kren installed a mirror inside the funnel to create the illusion of a magical, unending spire of books and the experience of looking down into the waters of a wishing well.
 Take a look inside and feel the infinity, it’s pretty mind-blowing.